khaeuss808/Noisy_Channel_Spell_Checker/README.md

+# Noisy Channel Spell Checker
+## Kayla Haeussler
+### Fall 2024
+This repo contains a Noisy Channel Spell Checker I coded for
+# The assignment description was as follows:
+Build a spelling corrector that corrects corrupted words according to a noisy-channel model composed of a unigram model and weighted-Levenshtein-distance error model.
+You may use this word frequency data and the provided data files.
+Your implementation should provide a single-word spelling-correction function of the form correct(original: str) -> str.
+Document any modeling assumptions that you make.
+Invent some specific scenarios in which your spelling corrector works well and some scenarios where you think it could do better.
+Explain why it is making poor decisions and suggest one or more ways it could be improved.

 ## Assumptions
 I made the following assumptions when constructing my model:
 - only have incorrectly spelled words, not words that are real words but are not used as intended